zarfld/LinuxCnc_PokeysLibComp/docs/README.md

 7. **Create a Pull Request**: Open a pull request from your forked repository to the main repository.

 By following these steps, you can contribute to the Wiki and help improve the documentation for the project.

+## Telemetry Collection and Privacy Compliance

+The LinuxCnc_PokeysLibComp project includes telemetry collection to gather usage and error data.
+This helps us improve the project by identifying common issues and performance bottlenecks.
+We use Sentry for error tracking and performance metrics.

+### Opt-In/Opt-Out Mechanism

+To comply with privacy regulations, we provide an opt-in/opt-out mechanism for telemetry collection.
+You can enable or disable telemetry in the application settings.

+### Enabling Telemetry

+To enable telemetry, set the `telemetry_opt_in` setting to `true` in the application settings.

+### Disabling Telemetry

+To disable telemetry, set the `telemetry_opt_in` setting to `false` in the application settings.

+### Privacy Compliance

+We are committed to protecting your privacy.
+The telemetry data collected is anonymized and used solely for improving the project.
+We do not share this data with third parties.

+For more information on our privacy practices, please refer to the [Privacy Policy](PRIVACY_POLICY.md).